Shameless (British TV series): Setting

 The Gallagher family resides at 2 Windsor Gardens on the fictional Chatsworth Estate, a deprived council estate in Stretford, Greater Manchester.
 Originally the show was filmed on location on the corner of Wenlock way and Clowes Street in West Gorton in East Manchester and at the Pie Factory Studios in Salford.
 Some scenes were also filmed in the Wythenshawe area in the south of the city.

 After Series 5, the show was filmed at a purpose-built set on the Roundthorn Industrial Estate in South Manchester, on the site of an old Umbro warehouse, and around Wythenshawe and Sale.

 Cast

-Shameless initially focused on the layabout Frank Gallagher and the lives of his six children, Fiona, Lip, Ian, Carl, Debbie, Liam, Fiona’s boyfriend Steve, and the family's next door neighbours, Kev and Veronica.
-Later the Maguire family was introduced: Paddy, his wife, Mimi, and their three sons—Jamie, Shane and Micky—and daughter, Mandy.
+Shameless initially focused on the layabout Frank Gallagher and the lives of his six children, Fiona, Lip, Ian, Carl, Debbie, Liam, Fiona's boyfriend Steve, and the family's next door neighbours, Kev and Veronica.
+Later the Maguire family was introduced: Paddy, his wife, Mimi, and their three sons—Jamie, Shane and Mickey—and daughter, Mandy.
 The Maguires became the focus of the show as the Gallagher children departed.
 Other characters also become the focus after only starting off as minor characters, such as those from the Karib family.